ibm-cloud-docs/account/ts_accounts.md

 This is likely because you are using a Lite account, which supports development in one organization only.
 You create the organization when your account is first set up.
 {: tsCauses}

-If you have a Lite account, you can upgrade to a billable account to access additional organizations.
+If you have a Lite account, you can upgrade to a billable account to access more organizations.
 Go to the **Manage > Billing and Usage > Billing** page in the console, and click **Add Credit Card**.
-On the **Billing** page, you can also check if you have a Lite account.
+On the **Billing** page, you can also check whether you have a Lite account.
 {: tsResolve}

 ## Unable to create Lite plan instance